cyrillglockner/bonsaiai.github.io/source/includes/inkling2-reference/_lessons.html.md

 ### Usage

 Multiple lessons can be used within a curriculum, and they are used at training time in the same order in which they're declared.
 The `constraint` clause should configure the simulator in a restricted manner.
-Subsequent lessons may incrementally reduce the restrictions, making the problem more difficult and the exploration space larger.
+Subsequent lessons should incrementally reduce the restrictions, making the problem more difficult and the exploration space larger.
 A range constraint used within a lesson should be less restrictive (or at least not more restrictive) than the corresponding range constraint used in a previous lesson.

 ### Example